MarkAlfordJr/SquareHomeAssessment-iOS/README.md

 XCode 12.5

 ## Steps to run the app
-Choose desired Simulator and Run
+DELETE AppCompendium file in project (it does not exist anymore), Choose desired Simulator and Run

 ## What areas of the app did you focus on?
 The Network Layer